Adjunct Faculty Benefits and Services (Handbook 2014-2017)

 automated binding equipment are all standard in the department.
 For a more detailed

 list of services please visit: community.pepperdine.edu/businessservices/printing/services.htm

 Orders can be placed by initiating an on-line request.
 Their hours are from 7am – 5pm Monday through Friday.
 Printing Services can be reached at x4552.
 For further information on services available, please check their website at community.pepperdine.edu/bussinessservices/printing/.

-Faculty members should report the need for repairs or maintenance of existing equipment, furniture, or fixtures to their divisional dean, who will authorize and request the appropriate office to schedule repairs or maintenance.
-The replacement of existing equipment, furniture or fixtures comes under budgetary allocations for each year, and should be discussed with the divisional dean.
-Building maintenance issues may be reported directly to the Department of Facilities Services or by phone at x4101.
+Faculty members should report the need for repairs or maintenance of existing equipment, furniture, or fixtures to their division chairperson, who will authorize and request the appropriate office to schedule repairs or maintenance.
+The replacement of existing equipment, furniture or fixtures comes under budgetary allocations for each year, and should be discussed with the division chairperson.
+Building maintenance issues may be reported directly to the Department of Facilities Services at or by phone at x4101.

 In case of any emergency at any time, call 911, then contact Public Safety at x4441.
 The Department of Public Safety Office is located in the Center for Communication and Business building.
 For more details about specific emergency procedures, please refer to the Department of Public Safety Website at http://www.pepperdine.edu/publicsafety/

 9.25.
 TECHNOLOGY SUPPORT AND SERVICES